Joadevy/multi-step-form/README.md

 » Live Site URL: https://multi-step-form-joadevy.vercel.app/

 ## Overview
-» It's a solution for the [frontend mentor code challenge](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ) that I did to practice my React abilities and at the same time to improve my handling of tailwind CSS and typescript.
+» It's a solution for the [frontend mentor code challenge](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ) that I did in order to practice my React abilities and at the same time to improve my handling of tailwind CSS and typescript.
   This time I worked with a responsive formulary app when I had to implement different techniques to manage user's data and display several steps correctly.
 At the end I added a suit of unit tests to guarantee components works just fine.

 » Technologies used in this challenge: